sees9730/CUTE-CubeSat-Proxy-Pixel-Pipeline/README.md

 While, in practice, this should be enough to infill those empty pixels, we decided to be even more precise with the infilling process.

-# Final Frames Gaussian Fitting
+# Fixed Frames Gaussian Fitting

-Having completed the Median Frame Fits, we decided to take a look at the Final Frames and see if this Gaussian distribution pattern is still there; And surely enough, this pattern is still there in the Final Frames.
-With this information, we thought it was best to not discard the Median Frames Fits, but instead use them to influence the creation of the `Final Frame Fits`.
+Having completed the Median Frame Fits, we decided to take a look at the Fixed Frames and see if this Gaussian distribution pattern is still there; And surely enough, this pattern is still there in the Fixed Frames.
+With this information, we thought it was best to not discard the Median Frames Fits, but instead, use them to influence the creation of the `Fixed Frame Fits`.
 This was done to try to account for time-and-spatial dependent factors that might be missing in the Median Frame.

-We forced the fits of the Final Frames to have the ratio of the two peaks be the same as the Median Frame Fits for every bin of columns.
+We forced the fits of the Fixed Frames to have the ratio of the two peaks be the same as the Median Frame Fits for every bin of columns.
 Everything else is the same as the corresponding bin of columns from the Median Frame.

-Below is what the Final Frame Fits look like.
+Below is what the Fixed Frame Fits look like.

 <p align="center">
   <img src="Images/Final_Fits_GIF.gif" alt = "Final Frame before infill."/>
 </p>

-At this point of the pipeline, it was a good time to stop and use the Final Frame Fits to infill the Final Frames.
+At this point of the pipeline, it was a good time to stop and use the Fixed Frame Fits to infill the Fixed Frames.

 > [!NOTE]
-> The reason we decided to include 25 columns per bin in the code is because this binning provides sufficient spectral resolution to achieve CUTE's primary science objectives of isolating individual spectral features.
+> The reason we decided to include 25 columns per bin in the code is that this binning provides sufficient spectral resolution to achieve CUTE's primary science objectives of isolating individual spectral features.

-# Infill Final Frames
+# Infill Fixed Frames

-With the help of the Final Frame Fits, it was easy to determine which pixel value corresponded to which in the Final Frames.
-Since every Final Frame has a specific Final Frame Fit, we looked at the x and y positions of the pixels and grabbed the values from the specific final frame fits that corresponded to those pixels.
+With the help of the Fixed Frame Fits, it was easy to determine which pixel value corresponded to which in the Fixed Frames.
+Since every Fixed Frame has a specific Fixed Frame Fit, we looked at the x and y positions of the pixels and grabbed the values from the specific fixed frame fits that corresponded to those pixels.

-We decided to infill all of the pixels that had a pixel value lower than 0 (due to an outlier proxy pixel value or an over-subtraction that occurred in the Final Frame creation process) and that were empty (due to poor downlinking).
-Below is what a Final Frame looks like after being infilled.
+We decided to infill all of the pixels that had a pixel value lower than 0 (due to an outlier proxy pixel value or an over-subtraction that occurred in the Fixed Frame creation process) and that were empty (due to poor downlinking).
+Below is what a Fixed Frame looks like after being infilled.

 <p align="center">
   <img src="Images/Final_Frame_After_Infill.png" alt = "Final Frame before infill."/>